-The twenty-first century version of the schoolhouse blackboard allow teachers to present information — including notes written in real-time — in a much more engaging way than chalk ever could.
+The twenty-first-century version of the schoolhouse blackboard allows teachers to present information — including notes written in real-time — in a much more engaging way than chalk ever could.
 Interactive whiteboards and touchscreens can display images and allow participants to mark up what they see, taking notes and moving pieces around to make learning a more tactile experience.

 When it comes to choosing technology for the modern K-12 classroom, the best ed tech solutions have the following three features: